What makes anyone qualified to comment on the works of Plato, or Abraham Lincoln? The Dead Sea Scrolls or a scientific journal?

 - situate the original text in its historical, social location

 - consider the rhetorical structure and aim of the text

-Advanced Composition focuses on preparation for academic writing at the college level.
-It’s recommended for high school juniors and seniors who have had experience with expository writing.
+Advanced Composition 1 focuses on preparation for academic writing at the college level.

-This class enables students to adopt the tools of textual criticism in the essay format.
+This class teaches students to adopt the tools of textual criticism in the essay format.